 Electoral registration and voting

 Students can register to vote at both their term time address and their home address as long as they are not within the same borough.
 If you decide to register at both addresses you are only entitled to vote once in any national election.
-Find out more on our Non-registration for university students page.
+Find out more on our Electoral registration for students page.